Gonzo: The Life and Work of Dr. Hunter S. Thompson: Reception

-The film received generally positive reviews, The Hollywood Reporter opining that "a biographical documentary doesn't get any better than this."New York magazine called the release "A tender, even-tempered elegy to a writer who at his peak could ingest staggering (literally) amounts of drugs and alcohol and transform, like Popeye after a can of spinach, into a superhuman version of himself-- more trenchant, more cutting, more hilarious than any political journalist before or since."
+The film received generally positive reviews, The Hollywood Reporter opining that "a biographical documentary doesn't get any better than this".New York magazine called the release "A tender, even-tempered elegy to a writer who at his peak could ingest staggering (literally) amounts of drugs and alcohol and transform, like Popeye after a can of spinach, into a superhuman version of himself—more trenchant, more cutting, more hilarious than any political journalist before or since."

-Variety also praised the film, saying "subject's career being inextricably tied to two extremely entertaining U.S. decades, Gonzo has a wealth of delightful archival footage to draw on, both directly involving Thompson and evoking the cultural landscape around him.", and the film received positive reviews from Entertainment Weekly, The New York Times and the Chicago Sun-Times, amongst others.
-Rotten Tomatoes currently lists a 'Certified Fresh' rating with 86% of critics recommending the film.
+The film received positive reviews from Entertainment Weekly, The New York Times and the Chicago Sun-Times, amongst others.
+Rotten Tomatoes lists a rating with 86% of critics recommending the film.